-- Baking or ageing of slides may reduce signal fluorescence 1. - 2.
-Hybridisation conditions may be adversely affected by the use of reagents other than those provided or recommended by Cytocell Ltd - 3.
-Use a calibrated thermometer for measuring temperatures of solutions, waterbaths and incubators as these temperatures are critical for optimum product performance. - 4.
-The wash concentrations, pH and temperatures are important as low stringency can result in non-specific binding of the probe and too high stringency can result in a lack of signal - Incomplete denaturation can result in lack of signal and over denaturation can 5. also result in non-specific binding - Over hybridisation can result in additional or unexpected signals 6 Users should optimise the protocol for their own samples prior to using the test 7. - for diagnostic purposes - Suboptimal conditions may result in non-specific binding that may be 8. misinterpreted as a probe signal
+- 1. Baking or ageing of slides may reduce signal fluorescence - 2.
+Hybridisation conditions may be adversely affected by the use of reagents other than those provided or recommended by Cytocell Ltd - Use a calibrated thermometer for measuring temperatures of solutions, waterbaths and incubators as these temperatures are critical for optimum product performance.
+The wash concentrations, pH and temperatures are important as low - stringency can result in non-specific binding of the probe and too high stringency can result in a lack of signal - Incomplete denaturation can result in lack of signal and over denaturation can also result in non-specific binding - 6.
+Over hybridisation can result in additional or unexpected signals7.
+Users should optimise the protocol for their own samples prior to using the test - Users should optimise the protocol for their own samples prior to using the test for diagnostic purposes - Suboptimal conditions may result in non-specific binding that may be misinterpreted as a probe signal